-- 1. In K14 enter NOL and in K15 enter W so you can see if your conditional format works properly. - 2.
-Select A11:Al50.
-A quick way of doing that is to type A11:Al50 in the name box. - 3.
-On the Home tab, in the Styles group, click Conditional Formatting, select New Rule, and click Use a formula to determine which cells to format. - 4.
+- 1. Select A11:AF50.
+A quick way of doing that is to type a11:af50 in the name box and tap Enter. a11:af50 - 2.
+On the Home tab, in the Styles group, click Conditional Formatting, select New Rule, and click Use a formula to determine which cells to format. - 3.
 Enter a formula that will be true if K11 is either NOL or W. Since there are two conditions, use the OR function to make the cells have a gray fill if either condition is true.